 We’ll get to the sex therapist shortly.
 Our first port of call is sex callers at Lifeline.

-When I started volunteering at Lifeline crisis counselling 10 years ago, the training for ‘wannabe’ Lifeline telephone counselors was spread over a three-month period.
-As trainees, we all had a ‘worst fear’ about being on the phones.
-For many their worst fear was getting a suicide call.
+When I started volunteering at Lifeline crisis counselling in 2005, the training for ‘wannabe’ Lifeline telephone counselors was spread over a three-month period.
+And I soon realized that all us trainees had a ‘worst fear’ about being on the phones.
+For many, their worst fear was a suicide-in-progress call.
 But my worst fear was different.

 My worst fear was sex callers.